Welcome to How to Find Happiness, Week 5. Shame: How to Uncover, Overcome and Release It Forever.

 Now, think about any unresolved experiences that may be fostering shame in your mindset.
 Are there things you can do to get past those feelings of shame?
 Can you accept that you are worthy and deserving of love, regardless of past mistakes?
 Write about what you are learning in your notebook.

-The table below includes additional questions to help you resolve any feelings of shame you may be experiencing.
+The table below includes additional questions to help you resolve your own feelings of shame.

 Name 3 times in your life when you experienced shame in the moment. | Were there specific people in your life that made you feel ashamed more often?
 Who? |